 Deductions on your retirement check can vary.
 Some are automatic, such as those for health benefits, or liens and levies related to Internal Revenue Service or Franchise Tax Board actions.
-Optional deductions are member-authorized for payments to organizations that have agreements on file with us, such as life insurance premiums, union dues, or charitable contributions.
+Optional deductions are member-authorized for payments to organizations that have agreements on file with us, such as life insurance premiums or charitable contributions.

-If you have a question about any of the deductions you are seeing on your retirement check, contact us.
+If you have a question about any of the deductions you’re seeing on your retirement check, contact us.